-Personal Information includes Social Security, driver’s license, bank account, and credit card numbers, any PINs, user IDs, passwords, and other similar identifying information.
+Personal Information includes driver’s license, bank account, and credit card numbers, user IDs, passwords, and other similar identifying information.

 What is malware?

 Phishing is a form of fraud.
-Phishers pose as legitimate organizations in an email, over the phone, in person, on a website, or in a pop-up window to get you to disclose personal information, such as your credit and debit card numbers, account passwords, or Social Security number.
+Phishers pose as legitimate organizations in an email, over the phone, in person, on a website, or in a pop-up window to get you to disclose personal information, such as your credit card numbers, account passwords.